Ask Elton

 8.26.2 Define prevailing visibility.

-'How far an observer on the ground can correctly identify distant objects of a given size against the horizon sky'.
+Meteorological visibility is measured in the horizontal plane and is based on how far an observer on the ground can correctly identify distant objects of suitable size against the horizon sky.

 8.26.4 Explain why illumination from the sun or moon has no effect on prevailing visibility.